D. Satya Prakash

 D. Satya Prakash is an Indian filmmaker in Kannada cinema.
 His works often focus on social issues and human relationships.
 His debut film was Rama Rama Re...
 (2016), which is followed by Ondalla Eradalla (2018).
-His latest venture is Man of the Match (2022).
+He then directed Man of the Match (2022).
+His latest venture is X&Y (2025).
 Before making commercial films, Prakash directed the short film Jayanagara 4th block.

 For Rama Rama Re..., Prakash received the Karnataka State Film Award for Director's First Time Best Film.
 Ondalla Eradalla won two awards at the 66th National Film Awards including the Nargis Dutt Award for Best Feature Film on National Integration.

 Prakash was selected as one of 20 "changemakers" by Deccan Herald in 2020 for being "one of the important filmmakers in Kannada today".

 Early life and education

 D Satya Prakash was born in Kaduru, Chikmagalur district, Karnataka to K C Dattatari, a businessman, and Geetha, a homemaker.
 He completed schooling in Kaduru, Hassan, and Bangalore.

 After completing his Diploma in Computer Sciences from DVS Polytechnic College Shimoga.
 He shifted to Bangalore to pursue his interest in cricket.
 He was a part of league level matches and sports events.